Ohio USDA Foods Distribution Program

-USDA foods are staples -- such as meats, cheese, fruits and vegetables -- distributed to eligible nutrition programs within U.S. schools and agencies.
-These foods are intended to account for no more than approximately 20 percent of a school district’s total school lunch budget.
+USDA foods are staples -- such as meats, cheese, fruits and vegetables -- and are distributed to eligible nutrition program sponsors.
+These foods are intended to account for no more than approximately 20% of a sponsor's total food budget.

-How USDA Foods are Distributed
+How USDA Foods Items are Distributed

 The Food Distribution Program allocates food items to participating schools and/or agencies based on their "entitlement."
 Entitlement dollars are earned by each program participant (i.e., school district) in accordance with USDA guidelines, and are determined and allocated by the number of student lunches served in the previous year multiplied by the USDA foods reimbursement rate.

 Periodically, the USDA and/or the Ohio USDA Food Distribution Program distribute certain USDA foods as a "bonus" to participating schools on a fair-share basis.
 Bonus USDA foods, offered as they become available through agricultural surpluses and market conditions, do not count against a state’s regular entitlement dollars.

 The best way to received e-mail notifications of all food recalls is by signing up for free e-mail updates from www.recalls.gov.
 This is a one-stop shop for United States Government recalls.
 We encourage everyone who needs recall information to sign up today!
 It’s easy.
 Follow these few steps and you will receive an instant acknowledgement of your subscription from the Department of Health and Human Services:

 - Log on to www.recalls.gov.